Skip to content

 The transformation: From “plan exhaustively and execute carefully” to “validate programmatically and execute confidently.”

 We knew every record worked before switching.
-No deployment anxiety, no weekend stress, no contingency planning—just confidence through programmatic validation.
+No deployment anxiety, no weekend stress, no contingency planning.
+Just confidence through programmatic validation.

-When This Approach Applies
+When Does This Approach Apply?

-Cloudflare Pages free tier (500 builds/month, unlimited bandwidth) serves most businesses.
+Platform economics favor Cloudflare.
+The free tier (500 builds/month, unlimited bandwidth) serves most businesses.
 High-traffic sites may need paid plans ($20-$200/month), but deployment speed gains alone justify the cost through developer productivity.

 The real ROI: Developer time back for feature work, not infrastructure babysitting.